 Different destinations and airlines

-We have mainly focussed on the point of departure in this article but the destinations and airlines you select will also contribute significantly to the taxes charged.
+We have mainly focused on the point of departure in this article, but the destinations and airlines you select will also contribute significantly to the taxes charged.
 As highlighted earlier, the UK’s Air Passenger Duty is a significant charge to premium cabin passengers flying out of the UK.

 Refer to our guide to minimising airport fees and charges for more details as you begin to plan your trip.

 Taxes and fees will be charged in the departing country’s currency